Harmane

 Harmane, or harman, also known as 1-methyl-β-carboline, is a heterocyclic amine and β-carboline found in a variety of foods including coffee, sauces, and cooked meat.
 It is also present in tobacco smoke.

 Harmane is related to other alkaloids, harmine and harmaline, found in 1837 in the plant Peganum harmala.
 The name derives from the Arabic word for the plant, حَرْمَل (ḥarmal).

 In humans, harmane is a potent tremor-producing neurotoxin.
 Harmane has been found to inhibit the early stages of the growth of the malaria parasite in the gut of mosquitoes infected by the bacterium Delftia tsuruhatensis, and can be absorbed by the mosquitoes upon contact.

 Pharmacology

+Pharmacodynamics

+Harmane is a potent reversible inhibitor of monoamine oxidase A (RIMA), with an IC_{50} of 60 nM.
+It is also a weak dopamine reuptake inhibitor (DRI), with an IC_{50} of 1,490 nM at the dopamine transporter (DAT).

+Harmane shows weak affinity for the serotonin 5-HT_{2B} and 5-HT_{2C} receptors (K_{i} = 267 nM and 1,135 nM, respectively), but not for the serotonin 5-HT_{2A} receptor (K_{i} = >10,000 nM).
+It has been found to be inactive as an agonist of the serotonin 5-HT_{2A} receptor.

 Harmane fails to substitute for the psychedelic drug DOM in rodent drug discrimination tests.
 This is similar to the case of harmine but is in contrast to harmaline and 6-methoxyharmalan.

 Chemistry

 Harmane is a methylated derivative of β-carboline with the molecular formula C_{12}H_{10}N_{2}.